 Everyone is in search of the highest-paying job so as to get into it.
-And, in the list, the web developer is on the top for years and will remain in the same place due to its demand.
-If you’re the one who’s looking for getting into it. you must be aware of the most important terms used in it.
-Out of all the terms, API is yet another term that plays a very important role while building a website.
+And, in the list, the web developer has been on the top for years and will remain in the same place due to its demand.
+If you’re the one who’s looking to get into it. you must be aware of the most important terms used in it.
+Out of all the terms, API is yet another term that plays a very important role in building a website.
 Now, what is an API – (Application Programming Interface)?

 What is an API?

-API is an abbreviation for Application Programming Interface which is a collection of communication protocols and subroutines used by various programs to communicate between them.
+API full form is an Application Programming Interface that is a collection of communication protocols and subroutines used by various programs to communicate between them.
 A programmer can make use of various API tools to make their program easier and simpler.
 Also, an API facilitates programmers with an efficient way to develop their software programs.
-Thus in simpler terms, an API helps two programs or applications to communicate with each other by providing them with the necessary tools and functions.
+Thus api meaning is when an API helps two programs or applications to communicate with each other by providing them with the necessary tools and functions.
 It takes the request from the user and sends it to the service provider and then again sends the result generated from the service provider to the desired user.

 How do APIs Work?